 People think I am so busy and that I pack a lot into my life.
 I do, because I enjoy variety and being productive, but don’t get me wrong, I chill out and enjoy my life more than a lot of people because I learned that we all have the same 24 hours a day, it’s just how we use it.

-If you ‘need more time’ here are some tips and tools I’ve incorporated into my life to help me focus and maximize my time
+If you ‘need more time’ here are 6 tools I use in my life to help me focus and maximize my time.

 Parkinson’s Law

-Eg: you have your To-Do list, give each item on your to do list an allocated time 10min/30min/1hr to complete and stick to that time.
+Eg: You have your to-do list; give each item on your to-do list an allocated time of 10min/30min/1hr to complete, and stick to that time.

 Pomodoro technique

-Try using the Pomodoro technique.
+Use the Pomodoro technique to manage your time.
 Work with the time you have, rather than against it.
-Break you work day/allocated time for tasks into 25 minute segments with 5 minute breaks (you can allocate multiple 25min segments to one task)…here’s a free timer to get you started or check out some apps on your phone.
+Break your workday/allocated time for tasks into 25-minute segments with 5-minute breaks (you can allocate multiple 25min segments to one task.
+Here’s a free timer to get you started or check out some apps on your phone.

 What’s stopping you from getting distracted?
 Checking your phone, FB pinging, the allure of Instagram…

-Most phones now have a screen time “time out” feature. iPhone has it available under Screen Time and Android has an app/s.
+Most phones now have a screen time “time-out” feature. iPhone has it available under Screen Time and Android has an app.
 This allows you to block certain apps for preferred amounts of time.
-For example on my “Jessie Day” (it’s my day with my daughter, no work), I “time-out” my apps, mostly social media and email for a number of hours in the day.
-This allows me to keep my focus on Jessie .
+For example, on my “Jessie Day” (it’s my day with my daughter, no work), I “time-out” my apps, mostly social media and email for a number of hours in the day.
+This allows me to keep my focus on Jessie.
 If you’re looking to maintain focus, use this feature, it has worked wonders for me.

 Focusmate – virtual colleague

-If the Pomodoro Technique is great but what’s going to make you accountable…there’s a solution for that as well.
+The Pomodoro Technique is great but what’s going to make you accountable?
+There’s a solution for that as well.
 It’s called Focusmate.
 It’s a virtual colleague.
 You book time slots and work virtually across from someone.
-This sounds odd, I know, but since I’ve been using it I’ve gotten so much more done in less time.
-Especially over lockdown when I was without childcare – I had work smart and in less time.
+This sounds odd, I know, but since I’ve been using it, I’ve gotten so much more done in less time.
+Especially over lockdown when I was without childcare – I had to work smart and in less time.
 No time to faff!

 Use tech

-to help you (I use Microsoft’s To Do list app).
+to help you manage your time (I use Microsoft’s To Do list app).
 I have a personal list with all the frequent things I need to do, plus things like a list for Christmas.
-When I think of things I pop them on the list and forget about it until I need to get to that task.
+When I think of things, I pop them on the list and forget about them until I need to get to that task.
 You can also share a specific list, like groceries, with family or your partner.
 This saves time writing it on a list then forgetting it at home.
-Whoever goes, pulls up the list and off they go getting what you need.
+Whoever goes, pulls up the list, and off they go getting what you need.

 Get up early